lbryio/lbry.com/content/faq/buy-sell-bittrex.md

 ### Withdrawing USDT to your bank
 Bittrex allows you to withdraw USDT to USD by first using the [USDT/USD market](https://bittrex.com/Market/Index?MarketName=USD-USDT) and then sending USD to your bank.

 **Please note that it may take up to 10 minutes for the status to reflect under the deposit status.
-Bittrex requires 30 confirmations which can take anywhere from 60-90 minutes.**
+Bittrex requires 200 confirmations which can take a few hours.**